 What a douch—

 Werner shook his head, dispelling the thought before it finished.
 Kleine gazed at him curiously and quickly looked away when Werner made eye contact.
 Adjusting his glasses, Kleine quickly departed the table and was followed by Stein and Bergmann.

 This left the table to Werner himself, Colonel von Spiel, Nico, and Gilbert.

 “Second Lieutenant Wolff, you would be aware of our true purpose here in the city, correct?”
 Fritz inquired, reaching for his glass of wine.

-Gilbert tore his eyes with great difficulty away from the buffet line and gave a half-shrug, half-nod.
+Gilbert tore his eyes away from the buffet line and gave a half-shrug, half-nod.
 “The issue about the modified conductors, right?
 With Nico and that one organization?”
-He glanced somewhat tiredly around the table.
+He glanced around the table.
 “I might know about it, but I’ve got nothing to do with it so I hope you’re not gonna ask me to attend some meeting, sir.”

-“Of course not, Gilbert.
+“Of course not, Wolff.
 You’re free to enjoy yourself, but I thought you’d appreciate information on what’s been going on.”